Kometa-Team/Kometa/README.md

 The script can update many metadata fields for movies, shows, collections, seasons, and episodes and can act as a backup if your plex DB goes down.
 It can even update metadata the plex UI can't like Season Names.
 If the time is put into the metadata configuration file you can have a way to recreate your library and all its metadata changes with the click of a button.

-The script works with most Metadata agents including the new Plex Movie Agent, New Plex TV Agent, [Hama Anime Agent](https://github.com/ZeroQI/Hama.bundle), and [MyAnimeList Anime Agent](https://github.com/Fribb/MyAnimeList.bundle).
+The script works with most Metadata agents including the New Plex Movie Agent, New Plex TV Agent, [Hama Anime Agent](https://github.com/ZeroQI/Hama.bundle), [MyAnimeList Anime Agent](https://github.com/Fribb/MyAnimeList.bundle), and [XBMC NFO Movie and TV Agents](https://github.com/gboudreau/XBMCnfoMoviesImporter.bundle).

 ## Getting Started